hasininjato/hasininjato/README.md

-Hi all, I'm @Rojovao.
+I'm @Rojovao.
-Python/PHP/JS developer, computer science student.
+An enthusiastic junior web developer.
-Currently learning some backend tools and framework.
+Currently a PHP developer.
 Motivated to keep learning new stack.